-Veterans, however, typically posses the necessary qualities that make for successful personal trainers.
+Veterans, however, typically possess the necessary qualities that make for successful personal trainers.
 Returning servicemen and women often live a healthy lifestyle and are natural motivators.
 They also relate well to the structure necessary for effectively implementing a fitness program.
 Veterans understand the benefits of an active lifestyle and are dedicated to helping others or serving for a greater cause.

 With about one-third of adults and 17 percent of all children in the U.S. considered obese, America has become an extremely inactive society.
 The American Medical Association recently declared obesity a “disease.”
 Therefore, personal trainers are in high demand, in order to fight the war on obesity.
 Who better to be on the front lines than our former servicemen and women?
-A career in personal training is often a great fit for veterans and active duty soldier because they possess the necessary strength and commitment.
+A career in personal training is often a great fit for veterans and active duty soldiers because they possess the necessary strength and commitment.

 Army Reverse List Master Sergeant SuRae Stewart decided to make fitness trainer her second career, while still serving on active duty in the 1980’s.
 Stewart says, “I’ve known for a long time that the transition from being a drill sergeant and training soldiers to being a personal trainer or group instructor and training regular people was very valuable.”
-Today SuRae is using her G.I.
-Bill benefits to help finance attendance at the National Personal Training Institute.
+Today SuRae is using her GI Bill® benefits to help finance attendance at the National Personal Training Institute.

-The Post-9/11 GI-Bill provides financial support for educational and housing expenses to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service connected disability after 30 days.
-You must have received an honorable discharge to be eligible for the Post-9/11 GI-Bill.
-If you are a spouse or child of a service member, you may be eligible for a transfer of the service members’ Post-9/11 GI Bill benefits to you.
+The Post-9/11 GI Bill® provides financial support for educational and housing expenses to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service connected disability after 30 days.
+You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill®.
+If you are a spouse or child of a service member, you may be eligible for a transfer of the service members’ Post-9/11 GI Bill® benefits to you.